 We can find its origin in Shinto beliefs and Zen through its spatial arrangements and the concept of interpenetrating exterior and interior space.

-The new architect will find the way to fit the new era’s needs while connecting with nature as it is in their DNA.
+The new architect will find a way to fit the new era’s needs while connecting with nature as it is in their DNA.

 References